 Makaton vs British Sign Language:

 Learners often become confused about British Sign Language (BSL) and Makaton because they look similar to each other.
 Makaton also looks easy to understand.
 One reason is that we naturally use gestures as part of our daily communication without even realising it.
-Our brains easily identify universal gestures that we have seen all our life.
+Our brains easily identify universal gestures and this is why Makaton incorporates these gestures.